 You can grow too fast.

-If you have a mature, happy, and highly-engaged community, will an influx of strangers be a good idea?
+a mature, happy, and highly-engaged community, will an influx of strangers be a

 When you grow, the level of engagement (activity) per member can decline.
 That can lead to less ROI per member, and thus a less valuable community.
 If you grow the community to a size you lack the manpower to manage, you're creating problems for yourself.
 This is just as big a problem as a lack of growth.

 Growth is just one channel to have a more